 Pumpkin Countdown is the next title on my pumpkin books for little learner list and it is a wonderful story!
 They start with 20 name tags and countdown until there is just 1 last pumpkin song.
 All the things in between are fall-themed and perfect for a trip to the pumpkin patch.

 Pumpkin Eye is a fun little tale about Halloween night.
-It is just the right amount of spookiness for little learners and they will be captivated until the end.
+It is just the right amount of spookiness for little learners, who will be captivated until the end.
 The text is simple and rhyming and the illustrations are fun for preschoolers and kindergarteners.

 Pumpkin Hill is a cute little book about some seeds that turn into a bunch of rolly polly pumpkins that tumble all through town!
 They cause all kinds of mayhem and wake up the town.
 Your little learners will think this book is silly and will giggle the whole time.

 Pumpkin Jack is an interesting read about a boy’s jack-o-lantern that he names Jack.
-As Jack sits outside through the seasons Tim watches him change and then he turns into a sprout and more pumpkins grow.
+As Jack sits outside through the seasons, Tim watches him change.
+Jack then turns into a sprout and more pumpkins grow.
 This book shows kids the life cycle of a pumpkin with a little narrative mixed in.

 Pumpkin Soup is a wonderful addition to your classroom library.
-It teaches about friendship which can be a hard thing to learn about in preschool and kindergarten.
+It teaches about friendship, which can be a hard thing to teach about in preschool and kindergarten.
 There is a recipe for yummy pumpkin soup in the back.
 The illustrations are great and your students will enjoy this read.